oskariorg/oskari-docs/md/documentation/backend/configuring-dataset-import.md

 ##Windows

-The Windows GDAL dll file and dependency dll files can be downloaded e.g. at http://www.gisinternals.com/sdk/.
-The GDAL dll file needs to be renamed as gdal.dll or referenced in the environment variable GDAL_LIBRARY_NAME.
+The Windows GDAL dll file and dependency dll files can be downloaded e.g. at http://www.gisinternals.com/ --> Downloads --> Stable Releases.
+Download latest package for your environment.
+For example release-1800-x64-gdal-1-11-1-mapserver-6-4-1.zip.
+Unzip downloaded file.
+The GDAL dll (for example gdal111.dll under bin folder) file needs to be renamed as gdal.dll or referenced in the environment variable GDAL_LIBRARY_NAME.
 The directory of the dll files is required in the PATH environment variable.
 The Windows version was tested successfully with GDAL 1.11.0.

 ##Reference